kehantan/labbook/docs/cell_culture/cell_count.rst

 We would get value of :code:`X cells/mL`.

 Compare the number of cells required we calculated before we begin the experiment and the number of cells in 1 mL cell suspension we just calculated to make sure we have sufficient cells for seeding.
-In case there are not sufficient cells for all the experiments, can consider lowering the number of cells to seed, or reduce the number of plates to seed.
+In case there are not sufficient cells for all the experiments, may consider lowering the number of cells to seed, or reduce the number of plates to seed.

 **Dilution for cell count**